aanand024/FHIR_Scenario2/README.md

 ## Description

 This is our submission for the FHIR Hackathon and Scenarios 2.
 We have created a prototype of the web-based app for the patient to use.
-There are different features, including a speech-to-text transcription.
+First the user has to login to the application (they can also create an account if they're not registered).
+They then navigate to the home page where they report daily symptoms (checkup.html), can view past records (Records.html - this requires database setup), can view a summary of their biometric data (data.html), and schedule appointments (dr.html).
+Our application includes a speech-to-text transcription service as well for patients with conditions that may make it difficult for them to type (e.g. Arthritis) their symptoms.
+They can then send this to their doctor.
+(You can try it out on dr.html)

 ## To test
 Click on login.html to load the site.
 If the database doesn't work, then the rest of the site's functionality can be tested via home.html.